-Are you a highly organized person who knows where everything goes and enjoys sticking to the system you've created?
-If you are, and you're also interested in helping others reach the same level of organization, starting a small business as a professional organizer may be an excellent business idea for you.
+If you are one of these highly organized people, and you're also interested in helping others reach the same level of organization, starting a small business as a professional organizer may be an excellent business idea for you.

-Professional organizers can work with many types of people and businesses to help the clean out clutter, get organized, and create a system for managing it going forward.
+Professional organizers can work with many types of people and businesses to help them clean out their accumulated clutter, get organized, and create a system for managing documents or possessions going forward.

 Professional organizers work with both individuals and companies to help them create and maintain organizational systems so they can become more efficient and productive.
 Some benefits of professional organizing as a small business include:

 - You don't need any specific training or education to be a professional organizer.

 - You can sell ongoing services by organizing one part of a business or home at a time.